lanelps/web_elements/README.md

 # 🔥react-tinderbox🔥

-Reacct boilerplate to make new projects easier to get started
+React boilerplate to make new projects easier to get started

 ## This boilerplate contains